Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 244.  ### Question244
 Product Backlog items are refined by:

-- [ ] The Business analyst and the Product Owner
+- [ ] The Business Analyst and the Product Owner
 - [ ] The Development Team
 - [x] The Development Team and the Product Owner
 - [ ] The Product Owner solely